-NYTW believes that there are many ways to make a play and that director- and ensemble-generated work are necessary components of a theatrical landscape.
-To that end, NYTW is committed to nurturing and providing support for theatre ensembles and emerging companies.
-In 2005, NYTW formalized these relationships by creating the Companies-in-Residence program.
-This initiative alleviates many of the costs that hinder the artistic development of growing companies and helps them gain exposure in the community through mentorship by NYTW staff members, access to free office space, supplies and rehearsal space.
+NYTW believes that there are many ways to make a play and that director, community and ensemble-generated work are necessary components of a theatrical landscape.
+To that end, NYTW is committed to nurturing and providing support for theatre ensembles, collectives and small companies and building long-term relationships beyond one-time collaborations.

 In 2005, NYTW formalized this support by creating the Companies-in-Residence program.
 This initiative develops a custom residency for small theater companies that offers artistic and institutional support, supporting their growth through mentorship by NYTW staff members, access to free rehearsal and performance space in NYTW’s 4th Street Theatre, supplies, office space and connections to NYTW’s theatrical community at large.